Permanent TSB Group Holdings plc and Permanent TSB plc are distinct and separate companies, which has legal implications

 There has never been any legal requirement to raise capital in PTSB GH

 There isn't any - and there has never been any - legal requirement to raise capital in PTSB GH.
 There were legal requirements to raise capital only in PTSB.
-Any recapitalisation of PTSB, which is effected by funnelling capital through PTSB GH, is a choice, which has to be effected in a manner compatible with EU law.
+Any recapitalisation of PTSB, which was effected by funnelling capital through PTSB GH, was a choice, which had to be effected in a manner compatible with EU law.

 The Minister rejected the proposal for the recapitalisation of PTSB put forward by PTSB GH

+PTSB GH did not consent to the July 2011 Ex Parte Direction Order.
 The CEO and the Chairman of PTSB GH delivered on 10 June 2011 a presentation to the Minister and other officials at the Department of Finance.
+On 20 and 25 July 2011, the PTSB GH Chairman confirmed by letters to the Minister that said presentation constituted ILPGH's formal submissions under s.
+7(4)(b) of the Credit Institutions (Stabilisation) Act 2010.
 In that presentation, PTSB GH formally recommended to the Minister the following specifics in respect of the capital injection into PTSB GH planned by the Minister in order to recapitalise PTSB: